zhongfaliao/Numerical-Simulation-of-Electronic-Material-Properties/README.md

 # Numerical-simulation-of-electronic-material-properties

-This is a big project that involves reproducing many numerical models in the academia
+This is a big project that simulated electronic devices starting from building electrical material properties from the groud up

+## Tools: MATLAB

 ### Purpose

 Simulate the changes of electronic and optical properties of the materials under the influences of doping, carrier injection and bias

-### Methods: Numerical integration, finite difference
+### Methods: Numerical integration, finite difference (FD)

 ### Key references